Stella-Liyu-Zhang/having-fun-tickling-algorithms/bsystem.md

 ## Why BS?

-- I want to build software that empowers the infrastructure of people's daily life, from constructions, to
+- I want to build software that empowers the infrastructure of people's daily life, from constructions, to Oil, gas, and infrastructure industry.
 - My friend Yixuan who worked at BS during summer 2021 had received amazing mentorship.
 - He told me he was working on the Simulacra team to redesign the destributed system in C# to make the software more scalable.
 He also restructured the in-memory data management system for faster querying and and lighter memory usage.
 Optimizing clustering algorithms for the “rendering physical items on the map” feature to run 1000x faster.